programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 # Quick Reference

 This table serves as a quick reference to all the cmdlets discussed in this lesson.
 The first column shows the actual name; the second shows what you will normally type instead.
 The Bash equivalent shows the most similar command in Bash.
 Unless this command is in parentheses, it can also be used in PowerShell as an alias for the corresponding cmdlet.
-(Linux and OS X users, please see the note below.) **does the table need any references?**
+(Linux and OS X users, please see the note below.)
+For a more complete explanation of any of the cmdlets, use `Get-Help` with the `-online` parameter (e.g. `Get-Help Get-ChildItem -online`.)

 | Cmdlet | Alias | Bash Equivalent | Description |
 | ------- | ------- | ------- | ------- |